Did you know that many professional sports gamblers win approximately 58%-59% of the time?

-You will create a quantified list of all possible outcomes that showcases which are more likely to take place and which are less likely.
-The goal of a sports betting model is to understand various sports betting possibilities and statistically understand which are most likely to result in payout.
+You will create a quantified list of all possible outcomes that showcase which are more likely to take place and which are less likely.
+A sports betting model aims to understand various sports betting possibilities and statistically understand which are most likely to result in a payout.
 It’s metrics-based and far more accurate than simply guessing based on previous individual scores.

 The Purpose of Gathering Sports Gambling Statistics